framiere/monitoring-demo/README.md

 ![live diagrams](https://raw.githubusercontent.com/jdbranham/grafana-diagram/master/src/img/diagram.PNG?raw=true "diagram")

+# Step 10 : Your sql databases are back

+__Note:__  Todo

+Leverage your sql databases in your grafana dashboards with http://docs.grafana.org/features/datasources/mysql/
+- you can consume your database changes and push them to kafka https://www.confluent.io/product/connectors/

+# Step 11 : Share your database tables as kafka table

+*C*hange *D*ata *C*apture and [Kafka connect](https://kafka.apache.org/documentation/#connect)
+Look at the ecosystem : https://www.confluent.io/product/connectors/

-# Step 10 : Going even further with KSQL
+# Step 12 : Going even further with Kafka using KSQL

+__Note:__  Todo

-Now you have kafka, you can leverage [ksql](https://github.com/confluentinc/ksql) declarative power such as
+Now that Kafka is the real bus of your architecture, you can leverage [ksql](https://github.com/confluentinc/ksql) declarative power such as

 ```sql
 CREATE TABLE possible_fraud AS